mattDavo/Editor/README.md

 ![EditorReadMeExampleGif](https://github.com/mattDavo/Editor/blob/master/Images/EditorReadMeExample.gif)

-This is all possible with the follow snippets of code.
+This is all possible with the following snippets of code.

 First you will create a grammar.
 This is the definition of your language: